xuankimtran/docs-1/pages/katalon-studio/docs/selenium-testng-junit-migration.md

 permalink: katalon-studio/docs/selenium-testng-junit-migration.html
 ---

-> This feature is available from version 7.4.0 onwards.

 From Katalon Studio version 7.4.0 onwards, you can migrate your test cases from Selenium, TestNG, or JUnit projects to Katalon Studio.

 > If it is not preferable or feasible to migrate your existing JUnit/TestNG test projects to Katalon Studio, we recommend integrating JUnit/TestNG and Katalon Studio test projects with [Katalon TestOps](https://analytics.katalon.com).
 This helps you manage test results from multiple sources from a centralized web UI regardless of the testing frameworks the test cases were written in.

 This article shows you how to migrate your test scripts from a Selenium and TestNG/Junit project to a Katalon project with newly supported features and keywords.
 Also, a sample TestNG project is provided to give you first-hand experience with our newly supported features.

+> Requirements:
+> * Katalon Studio version 7.4.0 onwards.

+> See also this sample project demonstrating how to migrate TestNG scripts to Katalon Studio: [TestNG Migration](https://github.com/katalon-studio-samples/TestNG-Migration).

 Katalon Studio only supports:
 * Selenium version **3.x**